Block-Activated Algorithms for Multicomponent Fully Nonsmooth Minimization: Introduction

-A consequence of features \ref{li:1} and \ref{li:2} is that the algorithms under consideration must activate the functions $f_1,\ldots,f_m,g_1,\ldots,g_p$ via their respective proximity operators (even if some functions happened to be smooth, proximal activation is often preferable \cite{Bric19,Siim19}).
-Feature~\ref{li:3} has a view towards current large-scale problems.
-In such scenarios, memory and computing power limitations make the execution of standard proximal splitting algorithms, which require activating all the proximity operators at each iteration, inefficient or simply impossible.
-As a result, we must turn our attention to algorithms which employ, at each iteration $n$, only blocks of functions $(f_i)_{i\in I_n}$ and $(g_k)_{k\in K_n}$.
+In view of features \ref{li:1} and \ref{li:2}, the algorithms of interest should activate the functions $f_1,\ldots,f_m,g_1,\ldots,g_p$ via their proximity operators (even if some functions happened to be smooth, proximal activation is often preferable \cite{Bric19,Siim19}).
+The motivation for \ref{li:2} is that proximity operators of composite functions are typically not known explicitly.
+Feature~\ref{li:3} is geared towards current large-scale problems.
+In such scenarios, memory and computing power limitations make the execution of standard proximal splitting algorithms, which require activating all the functions at each iteration, inefficient or simply impossible.
+We must therefore turn our attention to algorithms which employ only blocks of functions $(f_i)_{i\in I_n}$ and $(g_k)_{k\in K_n}$ at iteration $n$.
 If the functions $(g_k)_{1\leq k\leq p}$ were all smooth, one could use block-activated versions of the forward-backward algorithm proposed in \cite{Siop15,Salz20} and the references therein; in particular, when $m=1$, methods such as those of \cite{Anon21,Defa14,Mish20,Bach17} would be pertinent.
-Next, as noted in \cite[Remark~5.10(iv)]{Siop15}, another candidate of interest could be the randomly block-activated algorithm of \cite[Section~5.2]{Siop15}, which leads to block-activated versions of several primal-dual methods (see \cite{Pesq15} for detailed developments and \cite{Cham18} for an inertial version when $m=1$).
-However, this approach violates requirement \ref{li:5} because it imposes bounds on the proximal scaling parameters which depend on the norms of the linear operators.
-Finally, requirement~\ref{li:4} rules out methods that guarantee merely minimizing sequences or ergodic convergence.
+As noted in \cite[Remark~5.10(iv)]{Siop15}, another candidate of interest could be the randomly block-activated algorithm of \cite[Section~5.2]{Siop15}, which leads to block-activated versions of several primal-dual methods (see \cite{Pesq15} for detailed developments and \cite{Cham18} for an inertial version when $m=1$).
+However, this approach violates \ref{li:5} as it imposes bounds on the proximal scaling parameters which depend on the norms of the linear operators.
+Finally, \ref{li:4} rules out methods that guarantee merely minimizing sequences or ergodic convergence.